 Conserving Water

-Some French drains lead to a tank where the water is stored for the home.
-Installing a system that will filter the water before it is returned to the residence can be done by hiring a plumber.
+Certain French drains channel water to a tank for storage.
+To install a system that filters the water before returning it to the residence, hire a plumber.
 If you live in a place that consistently gets rain throughout the year, you may go off the grid by capturing rainwater, which is a great method to reduce your water consumption in the home.

 The Best Locations For Optimal Drainage